isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/general-requirements.md

 ## General requirements

-To ensure a safe working environment, businesses are required to abide by the nation-wide general requirements for workplaces .
-Businesses are also required to adhere to the sector-specific requirements, and comply with measures to facilitate contact tracing.
+To provide a safe working environment and to prevent virus transmission at the workplace, businesses are required to abide by the [nation-wide general guidelines for workplaces issued on 9 May 2020](https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures){:target="_blank"}.
+Businesses should also adhere to the [sector-specific requirements](/safemanagement/sector/).

 All businesses should take note of the following: